epfl-ada/ada-2024-project-onceuponatimeindata/_posts/2024-12-10-welcome-to-jekyll.markdown

 ### <span id="could-it-be-about-money">Could it be about the money ?</span>

-The above paragraph sounds more worrying than the data.
-Indeed, in absolute value, the number of non-original movies is increasing, but to a percentage that is still quite low, a few percent of the total movies released each year.
+When my little brother and I looked at the number of non-original movies being released, the graph didn’t seem all that surprising.
+Sure, the absolute number of sequels, adaptations, and remakes is rising, but in terms of percentage?
+It’s still just a small slice of the total films released each year.
+So far, not too worrying.

-However, when we shift our focus to box office revenue, the story takes a different turn.
-The graph below reveals a striking trend: non-original movies, particularly sequels, have experienced a sharp increase in box office revenue over the years.
-Starting from the 1980s, we observe a significant growth in the financial success of sequels, which correlates with the rise of blockbuster franchises.
-By the 2000s, sequels began contributing a substantial share to the total box office revenue, consistently outperforming other non-original categories like book adaptations, comic adaptations, and remakes.
+But then we turned to the box office revenue, and that’s where things got interesting.
+My brother and I couldn’t help but notice how dramatically non-original movies, particularly sequels, have grown in financial success over the years.
+Starting in the 1980s, when big blockbuster franchises were just taking off—the box office revenue of sequels began climbing sharply.
+By the 2000s, these movies were contributing a huge portion of total box office earnings, consistently outperforming other non-original categories like book adaptations, comic adaptations, and remakes.
+“See?” my brother said, pointing to the graph, “That’s why we all know about superhero movies and *Harry Potter*.”

-Interestingly, book adaptations have shown a steady contribution to box office earnings over the decades, peaking around the early 2000s with major literary franchises coming to the big screen.
-Comic adaptations, on the other hand, show a more recent surge, particularly post-2000, driven by the explosion of superhero franchises that dominate the global box office today.
+He wasn’t wrong.
+Book adaptations have had a steady influence on the box office for decades, with a noticeable peak in the early 2000s, thanks to major literary franchises like *Harry Potter* and *The Lord of the Rings*.
+“And don’t forget the *Avengers*,” he added excitedly.
+Comic adaptations are a more recent phenomenon, showing a sharp surge after 2000, propelled by the explosion of superhero blockbusters.
+As for remakes, well, they’ve had their moments, but they’ve generally played a smaller, more stable role in the industry.
+“Guess remakes aren’t as cool,” my brother quipped.

-Remakes, while less dominant, present a more modest and stable trend over time.
-Their financial contribution is consistent but significantly overshadowed by the growing dominance of sequels and adaptations from books and comics.

-What is perhaps most noteworthy is the cumulative box office revenue from all non-original movies.
-This aggregated curve mirrors the upward trajectory of sequels, further highlighting their dominant role in driving revenue growth.
-By 2020, the combined revenue of all non-original movies represents a significant portion of the total, reinforcing the industry’s reliance on reusing and extending existing intellectual properties.

-This data tells a clear story: while non-original movies represent a smaller proportion of the total movies made each year, their financial impact has grown immensely.
-Sequels and adaptations have become the cornerstone of a revenue-driven film industry, proving that familiarity and franchise loyalty often trump the appeal of entirely new stories in the pursuit of box office success.
+What we both found fascinating was the cumulative box office revenue of all non-original movies combined.
+The graph revealed an unmistakable trend: as sequels rose to dominance, they pulled up the entire category of non-original films with them.
+By 2020, these movies represented a significant share of total box office revenue.
+“Wow, studios must really love sequels,” my brother said.
+He’s right, of course.
+The data shows that reusing and extending existing intellectual properties isn’t just a trend—it’s a cornerstone of the industry.

 <!-- Iframe selector section -->
 <section id="iframe-section">